open-runtimes/examples/dart/compress_image/README.md

-# 🌐 Compress any Image using tinyPNG and kraken
+# 🌐 Compress any Image

 A Dart Cloud Function that perform a lossless compression of an image.
 Input image is in base64 format.